DUNE/dune-justin/docs/justin_command.man_page.md

     	      $JUSTIN_RSS_MIB.
 If the script can make use of multiple processors then --processors can be used to give the number needed, with a default of 1 if not given.
 The value used is available to jobscripts as $JUSTIN_PROCESSORS.

-If given then --gpu will require that jobs for this stage have access to a GPU.
+    	      GPUs can be requested with the --gpus option, which will require that jobs for this stage have access to this many GPUs.
+    	      Additionally, [--gpus-min-mib N] can be used to set the minimum memory in MiB a GPU must have to run this stage's jobs.
+    	      Similarly, [--gpus-min-runtime] adds a requirement on the major.minor version of the CUDA runtime provided by the worker node.
+The options [--gpus-min-capability] and
+    	      [--gpus-max-capability] do this for the major.minor versions of the GPU hardware capability number.
+If --gpus is not given but any of the other GPU options are given, then 1 GPU is requested.
+    	      These options map directly to HTCondor's Submit File commands for GPUs.

     	      By default, input files will only be allocated to a script which are on storages at the same site (distance=0).
 This can be